Walter H. Godfrey

 Person Male Born 2/8/1881 Died 16/9/1961

-Walter Hindes Godfrey was born on 2 August 1881, the eldest of six children of Walter Scott Godfrey and Gertrude Annie Godfrey née Rendall, His father was a Director of a Wine & Spirit Company and the family were living at 102 Greenwood Road, Dalston.
+Walter Hindes Godfrey was born on 2 August 1881, the eldest of the six children of Walter Scott Godfrey (1855-1936) and Gertrude Annie Godfrey née Rendall (1855-1922).
+His birth was registered in the 3rd quarter of 1881 in the Hackney registration district.
+His father was a Director of a Wine & Spirit Company and the family were living at 102 Greenwood Road, Dalston.

 Our Picture Source, his Wikipedia page and the Sussex Record Society webpage give much information about this man.
 He was both an architect, specialising in restoring and adapting historic buildings, and an historian, who founded the National Buildings Record in 1941, now absorbed by Heritage England.

 In the 1901 census he is shown as an architect's assistant living at 'Farleigh', Berlin Road, Catford, with his parents and five siblings: Gertrude Mary Godfrey (1883-1939), George Gordon Godfrey (1886-1949), Catherine Hope Godfrey (1893-1977), Margery Annie Godfrey (1895-1956) and Helen Ruskin Godfrey (1899-1960), together with a female domestic servant.
 (Berlin Road was renamed as Canadian Avenue in 1918).